Joel Ekstrand: Udinese

 On 18 January 2011, Ekstrand penned a four-year deal with Serie A side Udinese, keeping him through to 2015.
 Prior to the move, he spoke out about joining Udinese, quoting: "It has always been a dream.
 It is a big football country that took World Cup gold not long ago.
 Here are big clubs and the best Swedish is playing in Serie A. For me it will be an honor to join."

 Since joining the club, however, Ekstrand found himself out of first team, as he mostly sat out from the squad, as well as, facing competition from Andrea Coda.
-It wasn't until on 8 May 2011 when Ekstrand made his debut for Udinese, coming on in the 70th minute in a 2–1 win against Lazio.
+On 8 May 2011, Ekstrand made his debut for Udinese, coming on in the 70th minute in a 2–1 win against Lazio.
 This turns out to be his only appearance of the 2010–11 season.

 At the start of the 2011–12 season, Ekstrand made his first start for Udinese in a Champions League qualifying game against Arsenal.
 For this match, the club changed from the previous season's 3–5–2 formation to 4–1–4–1, where wing-backs Mauricio Isla and Pablo Armero became midfielders, thus using 4 defenders instead of 3 centre-backs.
 He remained in the starting XI in the return leg a week later with Udinese losing 2–1 (3–1 agg).
 However, he continued to find his first team opportunities limited and found himself placed on the substitute bench, due to competitions from Medhi Benatia and Danilo.
 But Ekstrand made only five starts by the end of the year, coming from the league and UEFA Europa League and saw the club qualify for the knockout stage.
 He then made a further five more starts for Udinese later in the 2011–12 season.
 At the end of the 2011–12 season, Ekstrand went on to make a further 17 appearances in all competitions.